 Does this mean you should never have a smoothie, or that they are ‘bad’ for you?
 Settle down.
 On occasion they can provide a quick meal and I like my Vitamix fruit ice cream just as much as the next guy (frozen cherries with banana and carob.
 Man!)

 But if weight, blood sugar, and insulin levels are a concern to you, then the answer to the question “to smoothie or not to smoothie?” may be clearer.
 Occasional?
 Sure.
 Every day?
-Not a good idea.
+Maybe not.

-Thanks so much for coming by.
+Thanks so much for coming by and share your thoughts below.
 Please ‘like’ and share this post and if you’re on facebook, please join me now on my facebook page here: facebook.

 *Resource: The effect of fruit in different forms on energy intake and satiety at a meal Appetite, Volume 52, Issue 2, April 2009, Pages 416-422 Julie E. Flood-Obbagy, Barbara J. Rolls